This website belongs to anindependent consultantof the company Platinum Health / Purium.

 Anyone who helps meet people's needs will always have customers, whether you're in a growth market or not.

-"We were exactly where you are now"
+"We stood exactly where you are now"

 In most cases, however, this sentence is just simple marketing speak.